TMZero-c/CMPT371Project/README.md

 - voting occurs to determine impostor
 - repeat until either impostor remains within 2 players or impostor is voted out

+## TO PLAY

+- Someone starts the server
+- Clients join
+- Game start when all clients have typed ready

+## bugs that may be there

+- room allocation is not updateing correctly
+- people can't join
+- end_game ends the game sloppily
+- game_stage must be forced to start voting_sequence
+- other random stuff

 probably..

 i think this is how it goes